 Potential changes in wildlife mortality rates due to increased subsistence and sport harvest facilitated by Project development.

-This aquatic furbearer study would provide baseline data for the Project area, including habitat use data for development of habitat evaluation criteria, and would provide a basis for impact assessment; developing protection, mitigation, and enhancement (PME) measures; and developing resource management and monitoring plans.
+This aquatic furbearer study would provide baseline data for the Project area, including habitat use data for development of habitat evaluation criteria, and would provide a basis for impact assessment; developing any necessary protection, mitigation, and enhancement (PME) measures; and developing resource management and monitoring plans.

 Explain how any proposed study methodology (including any preferred data collection and analysis techniques, or objectively quantified information, and a schedule including appropriate field season(s) and the duration) is consistent with generally accepted practice in the scientific community or, as appropriate, considers relevant tribal values and knowledge.